Israel Security 2023

 Sirens are part of the “Iron Dome” system in Israel, which alert and protect us at any given time.

-When a siren is heard in Tel Aviv (where the University is located), you have approximately 1.5 minutes to make your way to a secure area.
+When a siren is heard in Tel Aviv (where Tel Aviv University is located), you have approximately 1.5 minutes to make your way to a secure area.
 Once the siren stops, you should spend 10 additional minutes within the secure area.
 We also recommend that all members of our international community download the Home Front Command app, which will send push notifications in case a siren goes off around your location.

 There are secure areas across TAU’s campus and in the dorms.
-In the Einstein dorms, there is a secure area between building A and B; in the Broshim complex, there is a secure apartment (whose number starts with 01) on each floor of each building.
+In the Einstein dorms, there is a secure area between Buildings A and B; in the Broshim complex, there is a secure apartment (whose number starts with 01) on each floor of each building.

 You can refer to the list of shelters here.